 They have to shift to this kind of approach because if they stayed with the principled angle, they would have to alienate themselves from their perceived closeness to power.

-The Alex that was supposed to have existed for the last 30 years would never accept this kind of thing from a politician.
+The Alex that was supposed to have existed for the last thirty years would never accept this kind of thing from a politician.

 Trump literally said that people who still cared about Epstein were stupid on TV.

-Alex, like, it's it can't be more of a like you suck than that.
+Alex, like it can't be more of a like you suck.

-Like, I don't, I don't think it's crazy to think that, like, he never would have gone down the 9-11 route if someone had just made him think Bush liked him.
+Like, I don't, I don't think it's crazy to think that, like, he never would have gone down the 911 route.

-So many people, and this way the corporate media does it, want to make it a black and white issue or a left-or-right issue, or you're either totally do whatever Trump says, or you're a traitor, or if you do, if you support anything Trump does, you're bad.
+So many people, and this is the way the corporate media does it, want to make it a black and white issue or a left or right issue or you're either totally doing whatever Trump says or you're a traitor.

-People say, well, he didn't write that true social post, and then he goes out in press conferences and says basically the exact same thing.
+People say, well, he didn't write that truth social post and then he goes out and press conferences and says basically the exact same thing.

 That is horrible.